 By Jonathan Kitto, email@example.com

-Everyone at the Friends of the British Overseas Territories would like to convey their congratulations to Roy McTaggart and the People’s Progressive Movement on their electoral victory, as well as to all MPs that have been elected to serve the people of the Cayman Islands.
+Everyone at Friends of the British Overseas Territories would like to convey their congratulations to Chief Minister Julie Thomas, as well as to all Members of the Legislative Council that have been elected to serve the people of St Helena.